 As far as syncing goes, every change you’ll make in your desktop app will be saved to the cloud and vice-versa.
 This function comes in handy after a fresh format or in the unfortunate event of your hard disk becoming corrupt.

-Under many aspects, SkyDrive behaves more or less like a virtual hard disk, where you can perform the following:
+Under many aspects, SkyDrive behaves more or less like a virtual hard disk:

-- Store any data in the same fashion.
+- You can store any data in the same fashion;

 - Write data.